register-dynamics/register-dynamics.co.uk/_projects/transforming-uk-prisons.md

 title: Transforming UK prisons
 client: MOJ, HMPPS
 date: 2019-01-08
-excerpt: |
-  For MoJ, we scoped out the transformation of an existing service for prison categorisation, including development of an AI capability, a data integration platform and a cross-agency data collaboration.
+excerpt: 'For MoJ, we scoped out the transformation of an existing service for prison categorisation, including development of an AI capability, a data integration platform and a cross-agency data collaboration.
 Our roadmap brought together the policy and technical teams and enabled them to work together to deliver the project successfully.
   We achieved sign-off on the programme of work from senior stakeholders.

+  '
+image: "/images/guard-g2a15acb59_640.jpg"

 ---
 The Ministry of Justice (MoJ) is a major UK government department at the heart of the justice system.
 They are focused on protecting and advancing the principles of justice, which includes being responsible for prisons, courts, probation services and attendance centres.